LostAndDead/Meta-Quest-Forensics-Documentation/docs/golssary.md

 A write blocker is a hardware or software tool that prevents data from being written to a storage device.
 Write blockers are used in digital forensics to ensure that the data on a storage device remains unchanged during the acquisition process.
 By using a write blocker, investigators can maintain the integrity of the data and ensure that it is admissible in a court of law.

+## OBB File

+OBB (Opaque Binary Blob) files are used by Android applications to store additional data, such as textures, sounds, and other assets.
+OBB files are typically used for large applications that require additional resources beyond what can be stored in the APK file.
+These files are stored in a proprietary format and are encrypted to prevent tampering or unauthorized access.

+## Cube Maps

+Cube maps are images used to create reflections and lighting effects in 3D applications.
+Cube maps consist of six images that represent the six faces of a cube, with each face corresponding to a different direction in 3D space.
+Cube maps are commonly used in virtual reality applications to create realistic lighting and reflections in virtual environments.

 ### References
 [^1]: Google (2024) Android Debug Bridge (adb).
 Available at: https://developer.android.com/tools/adb (Accessed: 31 January 2025).